OPI-PIB/devstack/README.rst

 Running End-to-End Tests
 ------------------------

-To run the base set of end-to-end tests for edx-platform, run the following make target:
+To run the base set of end-to-end tests for navoica-platform, run the following make target:

 .. code:: sh